 (4) Summary of material accounting policies:

-The material accounting policies presented in the financial statements are summarized as below.
-The following accounting policies were applied consistently throughout the periods presented in the financial statements.
+The material accounting policies presented in the consolidated financial statements are summarized below.
+Except for those specifically indicated, the following accounting policies were applied consistently throughout the periods presented in the consolidated financial statements.

 (a) Statement of compliance